In this article, you will learn how to manage client disputes using the Workiz Pay dashboard.

 The Workiz Pay dashboard provides a detailed view of all of the disputes made against your business.
 From here, you’ll see the dispute’s status, reason, client, job ID, as well as important dates linked to the claim.

 The Disputes tab will allow you to filter between the following disputes:

 Won: Disputes that were resolved in your business’s favor

 Lost: Disputes that were NOT resolved in your business’s favor

 You can select a dispute to see more information on how to proceed.

 Before formally responding to a dispute, we always recommend that you contact your client directly to understand what went wrong.
-You’ll have the option to contact your client via phone or message right from the dispute page.
-Selecting the message option will provide you with a template message that you can send to your client to get the conversation started.

 To learn more about how to resolve disputes, please see this article.